lotaris-xx/maas_settings/README.md

 maas_settings module development repo
 -------------------------------------

-Here we are developing an ansible module to perform maas_setttings
+Here we are developing ansible modules to configure MAAS.